You know the job interview question “what interests you about this position?”

 - Don’t get fooled into thinking this is an easy question to which you can give a short answer.

 - The interviewer wants to understand how interested you are if you have career aspirations and how well this position fits into those aspirations + they want to check that you understand what is required in this role and how you can fill their need.

 - Answer by focusing on three things; (1) your aspirations, (2) why their position fills those aspirations, and (3) that you understand their requirements and how hiring you will fill the need they have.

 If you keep this in mind and prepare your answer accordingly, you’ll breeze through this question without any problem.

 Bonus tip: how to end your answer strong

 My pro-tip for you: End your answer with an open-ended question related to the need that you’ve identified that they have.

-The reason why you want to do this is that it signals to the interviewer that you are interested enough about the position that you are asking questions during the interview and you’re not just responding to the questions.
+You want to do this because it signals to the interviewer that you are interested enough in the position that you are asking questions during the interview, and you’re not just responding to the questions.

 What it also does is showing the interviewer that it is not only them that is evaluating you.
 You are also evaluating them and are not just trying to land any job.

 So, continuing with our example, you can finish your answer by asking.